-This recipe is super simple.
-Once again, it’s all about the sauce.
-All the ingredients you can pronounce and you probably already have them in your pantry.
+For the cut of beef, I used a rump roast that I sliced into strips.
+Use the cut that fits your budget.
 If you don’t have or don’t like beef, you can even swap it out for chicken or pork.
-Feel free to toss in your favorite stir-fry ingredients too.
-Those might include: baby corn, bean sprouts, bamboo shoots, water chestnuts or snow peas.
-If you’re food is going to sit on the warm setting for a few hours then yes the veggies will get extremely tender.
-If you’re home to do this, I suggest you add the vegetables when there’s about an hour of cooking time left.
+You can use additional or different stir-fry ingredients.
+Those might include: green onion, bean sprouts, or bamboo shoots.
+Will the vegetables get soggy if you cook them in the slow cooker from the beginning?
+Soft, yes.
+If your food is going to sit on the warm setting for a few hours then yes the veggies will get extremely tender.
+If this is going to be the case, I suggest you wait to add the vegetables until when there’s about an hour of cooking time left.

-- 2 lbs beef, cut into strips
+- 2 lbs beef, cut into 1/4-inch strips

 - 2 bell peppers, sliced

-- 1 large onion, sliced
+- 1 medium onion, sliced

 - 1 cup broccoli, chopped

-- ¼ cup water
+- 1/4 cup water